Ulrike Zeshan: Biography

 Zeshan obtained an MA at the University of Cologne in 1996 and her PhD in linguistics from the same institution in 2000.
 Between 1999 and 2006 she held two postdoctoral positions: first at the Research Centre for Linguistic Typology in Canberra, Australia, and then (from 2003) at the Max Planck Institute for Psycholinguistics in Nijmegen in the Netherlands.
 In 2006 she took up her current position as Professor at the University of Central Lancashire and Director (later Co-Director) of the International Institute for Sign Languages and Deaf Studies (iSLanDS) based at the same university.

+Honors and recognition

 She has been an ordinary member of the Academia Europaea since 2014.

 In 2015, Zeshan was appointed an honorary Officer of the Order of the British Empire (OBE) for "services to higher education and the international deaf community" as part of the 2015 Special Honours.

 In 2016 she was awarded an honorary professorship at the Amity University Gurgaon in India.